-Make sure you check fire regulations before using this one.
-No propping open fire doors please!
+Top tip: Make sure you check fire regulations before using this one!

 4. Command your deposit back

-Need more storage?
+Need somewhere to hang your stuff?
 Command hooks will stick to the wall and come off again without damaging the paint underneath.
-Command also do picture hanging strips so you can stick up as many pics and posters as you like without enraging the landlord or doing a last-minute paint job before you move.
+Command also do picture hanging strips so you can stick up as many pics and posters as you like without enraging the landlord or having to do a last-minute paint job before you move out.

 7. Back it up, back it up

-Always back your work up on a USB stick in case of sudden computer malfunction.
-Make a point to save your work every time you take a tea, food or toilet break – it’ll get you in to a good routine.
+This one sounds obvious, but it’s so simple it’s easily forgotten.
+Always back up your work on a USB stick in case of a sudden computer malfunction.
+Make a point to save your work every time you take a tea, food or toilet break – it’ll get you into a good routine.

 If you need to print an assignment at the library, send yourself an e-mail with the work attached before you leave.
 This way, if the computer won’t read your memory stick (or you leave it on the bus!) you’ve always got a back up.

 8. Get walking

 Avoid cabin fever from being stuck in the library or your room all day by opting to walk where you can.
 It’ll save you money and you’ll be able to say goodbye to the days of running after the bus.
 If you track your steps on your phone, you’ll be surprised how many calories you burn walking too (hello guilt-free takeaway).
 It’s also good for some head space.
 Studying and living with the same people can get a bit full on at times – walking is a great way to sneak in some much-needed me time.

 Nobody has time for food wastage, especially when it burns a hole in your pocket and wastes money that could be better spent on an extra night out.
 Freeze sliced bread as soon as you buy it then just take what you need, when you need it.